*This website contains affiliate links. If you click on these and make a purchase, we will receive a small percentage of the sale.

 - Are residential IPs cost-effective compared to DataCenter IPs?

-They are if you need a large number of IPs for your project, for example, a few hundreds or thousands of different IP address that are not necessarily allocated for a particular city or location.
+They are if you need a large number of IPs for your project, for example, a few hundreds or thousands of different IP address that are not necessarily allocated from a particular city or location with cost more than $1000 for datacenter proxies.
+While with residential networks, you get access to millions of IPs for as little as $200.

 - How are residential proxy networks created?